HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: Experiments

 \subsection{Implementation Details}

-\textbf{General Setup Across All Tasks.} We employ Vicuna-7B-v1.5\cite{vicuna} as the base model for LLM and a 2-layer RGAT\cite{rgat} as our tabular HG encoder whose hidden dimension is set as 1048.
-The initial vectors of nodes in HG are obtained by Sentence-BERT~\cite{sentencebert}, whose dimension is 768.
-We integrate a LoRA\cite{lora} module to the embedding layer of the LLM.
-At any tuning stage, HGT exclusively tunes the parameters of the RGAT and the LoRA module.
-This lightweight configuration allows our model to be efficiently trained on a single 4090 GPU.
-We assemble the tables from training and validation sets of the datasets mentioned above along with a selection of high-quality tables from the TURL as a comprehensive dataset consisting of 100k tables for use in the pre-training stage.
-Moreover, recognizing GPT's limited sensitivity to numerical data, we prefix cells containing only numbers with "Float Value:" and so on, which can be achieved by regular expression.
-This enhancement is aimed at bolstering the semantic information conveyed by these cells.
+\textbf{General Setup Across All Tasks.} We employ Vicuna-7B-v1.5~\cite{vicuna} as the base LLM and a 2-layer Heterogeneous Graph Transformer (HGT)~\cite{rgat} as our tabular HG encoder whose hidden dimension is set as 1024.
+The initial vectors of nodes in HG are obtained by S-BERT~\cite{sentencebert}, whose dimension is 768.
+We integrate a LoRA~\cite{lora} module to the embedding layer of the LLM.
+At any tuning stage, HeGTa exclusively tunes the parameters of the HGT and the LoRA module.
+This lightweight configuration allows our model to be trained on a single 4090 GPU.
+We assemble the tables from training and validation sets of the datasets mentioned above along with a selection of \textit{TURL}~\cite{turl} corpus as a comprehensive dataset consisting of 200k tables for use in the pre-training stage.

-\textbf{General Setup across Evaluation Tasks.} Given our aim to validate the HGT's performance on few-shot TU, we randomly generate five 3-shot tasks for both training and validation on each dataset (i.e., 3 train/dev tables for CTC, 3 train/dev tables per class for TTC and 3 train/dev QA pairs for Table QA).
+\textbf{General Setup across Evaluation Tasks.} Following a typical $k$-shot setup~\cite{liu2021relative,wang2020graph} to validate the HeGTa's performance on few-shot TU, we randomly generate five 8-shot tasks for both training and validation on each dataset (i.e., 8 train/dev tables for CTC, 8 train/dev tables per class for TTC and 8 train/dev QA pairs for TQA).
 Each training task, paired with a corresponding validation task, is utilized to fine-tune the models optimally for subsequent testing.
-Table~\ref{table:Overall performance of the HGT.} presents the average performance of a framework on the test set across these five tasks.
-In addition, to align the experiments more closely with real-world scenarios, we adhere to the setup outlined in \citet{imtqa} and refrain from explicitly providing the model with the hierarchical structure information in the header row / columns, despite some datasets being explicitly labeled with this detail.
-The detailed setup of baselines is shown in Appendix~\ref{apdx:setup}.
+Table~\ref{table: Overall performance of the HeGTa.} presents the average performance on the test set across the five tasks.

-\textbf{Evaluation Metrics.} For CTC and TTC, we adopt Macro-F1 as the evaluation metric.
-Considering that our framework, along with some baselines, employs a generative architecture, relying solely on exact match might inaccurately categorize some correct responses (e.g., generating an answer with an additional period at the end).
-Therefore, we incorporate the semantic-match~\cite{Binding} and human evaluation as the evaluation metric of Table QA.
+\textbf{Evaluation Metrics.} We adopt Macro-F1, Macro-F1 and accuracy as the evaluation metric for CTC, TTC and TQA, respectively.
+Given the generative structure of LLMs, relying solely on exact matches might inaccurately categorize some correct responses (e.g., adding an answer with an additional period at the end).
+Therefore, we incorporate the semantic-match evaluator~\cite{Binding} for TQA, which preprocesses the outputs prior to evaluation.